Power isn’t all that’s being celebrated in Detroit this week. By: Andrew Krok Web2Carz Staff Writer Published: January 14th, 2014

 There are plenty of reasons for someone to come to the North American International Auto Show (NAIAS).
-Maybe you want to look at the high-horsepower sports cars that you so desperately want in your garage.
+First of all, NAIAS 2014 is the place.
+One where you want to look at the high-horsepower sports cars.
+Also one you so desperately want in your garage.
 Or maybe you need a new truck for work, and you want to scope out multiple models at once.
-Those aren’t the only things going on at NAIAS, though.
+Those aren’t the only things going on at NAIAS 2014 though.
 Automakers are focusing on efficiency in their fleets, and they’re making sure that these models are very well represented at the show.

 Acura showed us the RLX Sport Hybrid, a model that finally brings Acura’s big luxo-barge into the 21st century.
 The front-drive layout is scrapped for Acura’s Super Handling All-Wheel Drive, and the motor is connected to a hybrid powertrain and a seven-speed dual-clutch transmission.
 Talk about an upgrade.